Changing Your Domain

 • Any custom security headers

-2. Update DNS for the New Domain
+2. Add the New Domain in Heroku

-4. Revert DNS for the Old Domain
+3. Update DNS for the New Domain

-6. Complete the Setup Process
+5. Complete the New WAF Setup

 Need Help?